Repository Explorer

 Governance Tasks (To Dos)

-The list is shown as a standard Tile on the Web-Desktop(s).
+The list is shown as a standard Tile on the Web-Desktop(s) in the QualiWare X collaboration platform (prior to QualiWare 10.10).

 When clicking the tile the user gets a sortable list with all the tasks, including a description of which required actions the user has in relation to the governance task.